Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter writes the tests until they are ready, regardless of the deadline.
 * The PlayerCharacter writes the tests until the deadline is reached.

 The outcome of the StoryFlowDecision is also influenced by DiceRandomness.
 Depending on the StoryFlowDecision and some luck the PlayerCharacterStatusValues level up or down.
-After the tests are done, a company party is scheduled and the StoryFlowDecision for the PlayerCharacter to participate, or not, is part of the next StoryFlowDecision.
+After the tests are completed, a company party is scheduled and the decision whether the PlayerCharacter will participate or not is part of the next StoryFlowDecision.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-5.svg)